TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/content-make-sure-both-vms-are-running-5.md

 # Make sure both VMs are running

-Ask the customer to start the VM(s) that is(are) not started before proceeding with troubleshooting.
+1. Start the VM that is not started before proceeding with troubleshooting
-Ask them to test connectivity again after they are started.
+2. Test connectivity again after they are started